Cheers and hope as doctor gets Nigeria's first COVID-19 vaccine

 Frontline healthcare workers and employees in key sectors, including oil and gas, will be among those getting the first shots, followed by adults with pre-existing conditions.
 All those over 18, excluding pregnant women, can then be vaccinated.

-“Vaccines provide light at the end of the tunnel but we must get to the end of the tunnel,” said Chikwe Ihekweazu, Director General of Nigeria Centre for Disease Control, adding that surveillance, testing and treatment would continue.
+“Vaccines provide light at the end of the tunnel, but we must get to the end of the tunnel,” said Chikwe Ihekweazu, Director General of Nigeria Centre for Disease Control.

-Reporting By Camillus Eboh, additional reporting by Afolabi Sotunde. writing by Libby George; Editing by Gareth Jones
+Reporting By Camillus Eboh; Additional reporting by Afolabi Sotunde; Writing by Libby George; Editing by Gareth Jones and Hugh Lawson

 Our Standards: The Thomson Reuters Trust Principles.